hammond01/CleanArchitecture/src/MonolithArchitecture/README.md

 A modern e-commerce product management system built with **Clean Architecture** principles using **.NET 8**, **Entity Framework Core**, and **Blazor**.
 This monolithic application demonstrates enterprise-level patterns including **CQRS**, **Repository Pattern**, **Unit of Work**, and **Domain-Driven Design (DDD)**.

-> **Project Status**: This is an active development project implementing Clean Architecture patterns.
+> **Project Status**: This is an active development project implementing Clean Architecture patterns with **explicit using directives** for better code clarity and dependency management.
 Some features like comprehensive testing, health checks, and Swagger documentation are planned for future implementation.

+## 🆕 Recent Updates

+### Code Quality Improvements (Latest)
+- ✅ **Removed Global Usings**: Transitioned from `GlobalUsing.cs` files to explicit using directives across all projects
+- ✅ **Enhanced Code Clarity**: Each file now explicitly declares its dependencies for better readability
+- ✅ **Improved Maintainability**: Easier dependency tracking and better IDE IntelliSense support
+- ✅ **Added Action Logging**: Comprehensive request/response logging with `ActionLoggingFilter`
+- ✅ **Enhanced Audit Trail**: Improved audit logging with `ActionLogService` and database persistence

 ## 🏗️ Architecture Overview